utdata/rwd-mastery-assignments/vaccination-exemptions/README.md

 ### Cleaning

-- Upload and the Excel spreadsheet that you downloaded from Cometdocs.
+- Start a new Workbench workflow and start by uploading the Excel spreadsheet that you downloaded from Cometdocs.
 - We don't have a really header.
 You'll see the correct header row, which starts with "County" on the first column, is down at row 7 or 8.
 You can select that row and then use the **1 row selected** dropdown to set that as the new header row.
 - Use **Filter by value** function to delete all the rows that are not a value for a county.
-(You could also probably use **Filter by condition**, but I haven't tried to work it out.)

 ### Reshaping

 If we want to compare exemptions over time (by their school year), then we must have a column called "School year" instead of a column for _each_ school year.
 You might recall this concept from the [reshape](http://help.workbenchdata.com/en/articles/1634563-reshape) from our Workbench tutorials.

-- We'll need to reshape this data from wide to long so you have County, School Year and Exemption Percentage.
+- Use the **Reshape** function to change the data _Wide to long_ using `County` as the Row variable.
+- Rename the new columns as "School year" and "Exemption rate".

-### Adding a real data column
+### Adding a real date column

 You might also create a new column that includes a real date based on the school year date to use for line charts in Tableau.
+The idea is to create a new _real_ data of Aug.
+1 for each year by taking the text "08/01" and combining it with the right-most four characters from the School Year.

+- Use the **Formula** function as an Excel function.
+The formula is `="08/01/"&RIGHT(B1,4)`.
+Call the column "Year".
+- Now convert that "Year" column to a date format.

+### Deal with NR

+Some of our Exemption rates are a value of "NR**".
+We can't import data like that into Tablau or it won't consider it a number.
+We need to replace all those values with a blank value.
+(I'll do some sorting in class to show you these values.)

+- Use the function **Search and Replace** on `Exemption rate` and search for "NR**" but leave the "Replace with" value blank.

+### Export the file

+- Click the **Export** button and click the download button under CSV.

 ## Assignments

 - [rubric-tableau](rubric-tableau.md)

+### Of note

-(There is a complete Workbench workflow [Vaccination exemption by county, 2011-2019](https://app.workbenchdata.com/workflows/36382), but you really should do your own.
+(There is a complete Workbench workflow [Vaccination exemption by county, 2011-2019](https://app.workbenchdata.com/workflows/36382), but you really should do the steps above on your own.
 The cleaned data is also at `data/exemptions_county.csv`.)